-Hafez is the 14th century poet of Iran who was born, lived and died in Shiraz.
-Iran was ruled by Ilkhanid era.
+You should visit the mausoleum of Hafez if you go to Shiraz.
+Hafez is a 14th-century poet of Iran who was born, lived, and died in Shiraz.
+Iran was ruled by the Ilkhanid era.
 Shiraz exceptionally escaped the devastation and massacre of foreign Mongol invaders.
 Yet, living was tough and difficult for the intellectuals who wanted to express themselves and criticize the ruling system.
 This led Hafez to use figurative language in his works, a feature that has added to the beauty of his poems.

 The Architecture of Hafez Mausoleum

 Under Karimkhan-e-Zand, a mausoleum was built to honor Hafez at his burial place with eight pillars supporting a roof made of copper.
-The ceiling is decorated with mosaic works that shines in lively colors.
+The ceiling of the mausoleum of Hafez is decorated with mosaic works that shine in lively colors.
 This structure is located in a garden with family tombs on one side and a wall decorated by arches on the other side.
 Lots of flowers are planted and always kept in good condition by the organization in charge of maintaining the garden.

-Under Reza Shah, the founder of Pahlavy dynasty, the last ruling monarchs of Iran, beginning with 1925, more redesigning of the mausoleum occurred.
+Under Reza Shah, the founder of the Pahlavi dynasty, the last ruling monarch of Iran, beginning in 1925, more redesigning of the mausoleum occurred.
 Andre Godard, the French architect was assigned the task of expanding and replanning the garden to make it more beautiful.
-As lots of visitors from inside and outside Iran go to this mausoleum everyday, more pace is needed.
+As lots of visitors from inside and outside Iran go to this mausoleum every day, more space is needed.
 Therefore, the adjacent gardens have been connected through new doors recently to provide more space for the people.

 How Iranians Visit The Mausoleum of Hafez

-The concepts and topics mentioned in Divan-e-Hafez, his complete works, are so life-related and overwhelmingly attractive that one connects to them easily as if the poet is living at this time and offers us his wise words in a friendly manner to enrich our lives.
-That’s why man y love him and keep reading his poems on a daily basis.
+The concepts and topics mentioned in Divan-e-Hafez, his complete works, are so life-related and overwhelmingly attractive that one connects to them easily as if the poet is living in this time and offers us his wise words in a friendly manner to enrich our lives.
+That’s why many love him and keep reading his poems on a daily basis.